1. Why should I apply for the CTO Mentor Program?

 2. What is the cost once I am accepted to the program?

-Tuition costs for the CTO Mentor Project are $1,600.00.
-Participants are responsible to pay for their own travel and lodging in Sacramento.
-Projected room rates are estimated at $114.00.
-Meals provided are Dinner on Friday night, continental breakfast on Saturday morning and lunch Saturday afternoon.
+Tuition costs for the CTO Mentor Project are $2,200.00.
+Participants are responsible to pay for their own travel and lodging to classes.
+Lunch is provided on Saturday.

 3. What payment methods are accepted for the tuition?